 - enable CFC to deliver its programs with the least possible disruption.

 As best practices for dealing with the COVID-19 pandemic evolve, we update these policies to reflect new health authority advisories, scientific advances, and government policies.

-For students and instructors traveling to the Center from out of state, there are important safety requirements to plan for in advance.
-To comply with both Maine law and best practices in public health, we require our out-of-state students to either
+Whether you are coming to our campus from within Maine or from out of state, there are important safety requirements to plan for in advance.
+To comply with best practices in public health and Maine law, we require all incoming personnel to

 The State of Maine’s proactive response to the pandemic has served its citizens well and we are fully committed to doing our part.

 For individual guidance on meeting these requirements, please contact Student Services Manager, Dorrie Higbee firstname.lastname@example.org.

 Looking ahead, we expect to run summer and fall Workshops as scheduled for 2021, without prohibitive requirements for travel and testing, as long as we can meet the following conditions:

 - An effective vaccine for COVID-19 must be nationally available and widely in use,

 - Everyone coming to our campus must be vaccinated against COVID-19 at least two weeks prior to their arrival, and

 - Maine’s restrictions on interstate travel must have eased up sufficiently.